RogoSolutions/rogo-esp32-sdk/examples/bluetooth/nimble/ble_spp/spp_server/README.md

   SPP_COMMAND_CHAR|0xABF3|READ&WRITE_NR
   SPP_STATUS_CHAR|0xABF4|READ & NOTIFY

-This example creates GATT server and advertises data, it then gets connected to a central device.
+This example creates GATT client and performs passive scan, it then connects to peripheral device if the device advertises connectability and the write characteristic.

-It takes input from user and performs notify GATT operations against the specified peer.
+It performs three GATT operations against the specified peer:

+* Discover all services,characteristics and descriptors.

+* After the discovery is completed, take UART input from user and write characteristic.

 Note :

-* To install the dependency packages needed, please refer to the top level [README file](../../../../README.md#running-test-python-script-ttfw).
+* Make sure to run `python -m pip install --user -r $IDF_PATH/requirements.txt -r $IDF_PATH/tools/ble/requirements.txt` to install the dependency packages needed.
 * Currently this Python utility is only supported on Linux (BLE communication is via BLuez + DBus).

 ## How to use example